SIDN/entrada2/README.md

 | dns_rdata.type     | int   | Resource Record (RRR) type, according to [IANA registration](https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4) |
 | dns_rdata.data     | string   | String representation of rdata part of RR|

-Not all records include support for the dns_rdata.data field, in this cace the value of the field will be null.
+Not all DNS resource records in ENTRADA have support for the `dns_rdata.data` column, for unsupported RRs the value of this column will be null.

 # Metrics